Bagais/Bagais/README.md

 - 👋 Hi, I’m @Bagais
 - 👀 I’m interested in learning to create clean and functional code
-- 🌱 I’m currently learning to be a fullstack developer with Zuri/Ingress
+- 🌱 Currently learning to be a fullstack developer with Zuri/Ingress.
-- 💞️ I’m looking to collaborate on website design and animation
+- 💞️ I’m looking to collaborate on website design, maintenance and then animation subsequently.
-- 📫 How to reach me email: elishabagaiya@yahoo.com, twitter: @bagaiss
+- 📫 How to reach me? email: elishabagaiya@yahoo.com, twitter: @bagaiss

 <!---
 Bagais/Bagais is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.